Destiny 2: Post-release content

-The eleventh year of Destiny, and eighth year of Destiny 2, launched in July 2025, and was originally referred to as Codename: Frontiers.
-This once again change the delivery model of content, as instead of one large expansion and then multiple seasons/episodes released over the course of the year, there are instead two large seasons with each beginning with a medium-sized expansion, originally referred to as Codename: Apollo and Codename: Behemoth, respectively, with one major update midway through each season.
+The 11th year of the Destiny franchise, and Year 8 of Destiny 2, launched in July 2025.
+This once again change the delivery model of content, as instead of one large expansion and then multiple seasons/episodes released over the course of the year, there were instead two large seasons that lasted several months with each beginning with a medium-sized expansion and then receiving one "major update" midway through each season.
 Bungie said the expansions would be about the size of Rise of Iron from the original Destiny, with the major updates about the size of the Into the Light update, which was a prelude to The Final Shape.
-On April 15, 2025, the official name for Apollo was revealed as The Edge of Fate.
-During the reveal event on May 6, 2025, the new saga was revealed as "The Fate Saga" and would be multiple years long.
-The Edge of Fates date was also revealed as July 15, 2025, with its major update, Ash & Iron, releasing on September 9, followed by the second expansion, Renegades, on December 2, and then its major update, Shadow & Order, on March 3, 2026.
-The first half of the year containing The Edge of Fate and Ash & Iron is Season: Reclamation, with the second half containing Renegades and Shadow & Order being Season: Lawless, with the entirety of Year 8 regarded as the Year of Prophecy.
-Bungie also confirmed the Year 9 expansions as Shattered Cycle in summer 2026 and The Alchemist in winter 2026.
+During the reveal event on May 6, 2025, the new saga was revealed as "The Fate Saga" and was intended to be multiple years long.
+Year 8's first expansion, The Edge of Fate, was released on July 15, 2025, with its major update, Ash & Iron, releasing on September 9, followed by Year 8's second expansion, Renegades, on December 2, with its major update, Monument of Triumph, releasing on June 9, 2026; this update was originally scheduled for March 3 and to be titled Shadow & Order, but due to major revisions and change in scope, it was delayed and renamed.
+The first half of Year 8 containing The Edge of Fate and Ash & Iron was Season: Reclamation, with the second half of Year 8 containing Renegades and Monument of Triumph being Season: Lawless, with the entirety of Year 8 regarded as the "Year of Prophecy".
+The Edge of Fate has the Guardian traveling to the planetoid Kepler to investigate a distress signal where they learn that they must stop the collapse of a singularity that would destroy the entire Solar System and also learning of a mysterious prophecy of the Nine, while Renegades, which was the game's 10th and ultimately final expansion, sees the Guardian travel to the lawless frontier, areas on Mars, Venus, and Europa outside of the Vanguard's jurisdiction, where they confront Dredgen Bael and his Barant Imperium and stop them from using a super weapon that would kill all lightbearers.
+Renegades was heavily inspired by Star Wars, with Bungie partnering with Lucasfilm Games to help to build the narrative as well as gear in the expansion, like the new exotic sword, the Praxic Blade, Destiny 2s version of the lightsaber.
+The Edge of Fate had a new raid, "The Desert Perpetual", taking place in the mysterious realm of the Nine, while Renegades added a new dungeon, "Equilibrium", taking place in the lawless frontier on Venus.